 Contemporary Public Art and non-capital Cities (of NW Europe and N America) – A framework for exploration

-This article is a composite write-up based on a number of presentations and interviews undertaken in September 2014 in Whitehorse, Yukon Territory, Canada.??It??intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering: ???
+This article is a composite write-up based on a number of presentations and interviews undertaken in September 2014 in Whitehorse, Yukon Territory, Canada.
+It is intended as a broad-ranging, general interest exploration of a set of ideas, puzzles and practicalities, covering:

 - How poverty links to the development of children and families

 - What things might reduce the numbers of people growing up in poverty

 A full write-up of the inputs can be read here: Poverty and some of its impacts

 The so-called Trojan Horse Affair arose from an anonymous letter that was circulating within Birmingham in November 2013.
 This letter set out proposed mechanisms for the takeover of schools by new governors (and senior staff) in order to implement a more restrictive faith-based curriculum and ethos.
 The letter was aimed at people in a number of other cities and claimed that such events were already underway in some schools in predominantly Muslim areas of Birmingham.